-Performance of the Ox-CIMS was compared against a co-located EPA Air Quality System (AQS) O3 monitor (Thermo-Fisher 49i, AQS ID 17-097-1007) over one month of ambient sampling during the Lake Michigan Ozone Study 2017 (LMOS 2017) in Zion, IL (Vermeuel et al., 2019).
-A regression analysis between the two instruments at one-minute averaging showed strong agreement (R2 = 0.99) as shown in Fig. 8.
-Ox-CIMS concentrations were averaged to 1 ppbv bins which was the output data resolution of the EPA data logger system for the (Thermo-Fisher 49i).
+Performance of the Ox-CIMS was compared against a colocated EPA Air Quality System (AOS) O3 monitor (Thermo Fisher 49i, AQS ID 17-097-1007) over 1 month of ambient sampling during the Lake Michigan Ozone Study 2017 (LMOS 2017) in Zion, Illinois (Vermeuel et al., 2019).
+A regression analysis between the two instruments at 1 min averaging showed strong agreement ($R^2 = 0.99$) as shown in Fig. 8.
+Ox-CIMS concentrations were averaged to 1 ppbv bins which was the output data resolution of the EPA data logger system for the Thermo Fisher 49i.
 Error bars are the 1σ standard deviation of each Ox-CIMS bin average.
-Near one-to-one agreement (slope of 0.99) between instruments lends confidence to the calibration, baselining, and long-term stability of the Ox-CIMS.
-Background of the Ox-CIMS was determined every 70 minutes by overflowing the inlet with dry UHP N2.
-Calibration factors for O3 were determined by scaling in-field continuous addition of a C-13 isotopically labelled formic acid standard to humidity dependent calibration factors for O3 and formic acid determined in lab pre- and post-campaign as described in Vermeuel et al., (2019).
-The EPA O3 monitor shows a persistent high bias at low O3 concentrations (<10 ppbv) relative to the Ox-CIMS.
-This discrepancy could arise from known interferences from water, mercury, and other species in 254 nm UV absorbance detection of ozone (Kleindienst et al., 1993).
+A near one-to-one agreement (slope of 0.99) between instruments lends confidence to the calibration, baselining, and long-term stability of the Ox-CIMS.
+The Ox-CIMS was located on the roof of a trailer (approx. 5 m above ground) and sampled through a 0.7 m long, 0.925 cm i.d.
+PFA inlet.
+The inlet was pumped at a flow rate of 18-20 slpm from which the Ox-CIMS subsampled at 1.5 slpm.
+Temperature and RH were recorded inline downstream of the subsampling point.
+The Ox-CIMS sampling point was approximately 10 m horizontally from the Thermo Fisher 49i, and both instruments sampled at approximately equal heights.
+Instrument backgrounds of the Ox-CIMS were determined every 70 min by overflowing the inlet with dry UHP N2.
+Calibration factors were determined by the infield continuous addition of a C-13 isotopically labeled formic acid standard to the tip of the inlet.
+Laboratory calibrations of the Ox-CIMS to formic acid and O3 as a function of specific humidity were determined immediately pre- and postcampaign and were used to calculate a humidity-dependent sensitivity of O3 relative to formic acid.
+That relative sensitivity was then used to determine the infield sensitivity to O3 by scaling field sensitivities of formic acid from the continuous additions.
+Full details of this deployment and the calibration methods are described in Vermeuel et al. (2019).
+The EPA O3 monitor shows a persistent high bias at low O3 concentrations (< 10 ppbv) relative to the Ox-CIMS.
+This discrepancy could arise from known interferences from water, mercury, and other species in the 254 nm UV absorbance detection of ozone (Kleindienst et al., 1993).